Protea: Client Profiling within Federated Systems using Flower: Introduction

 As Federated Learning (FL)~\cite{mcmahan2017communication,bonawitz2019towards} matures, more experimentation is required before deployment in various applications in the real world.
 However, research on large-scale FL is challenging in terms of scale and systems heterogeneity~\cite{kairouz2019advances}, and simulating such scenarios has become the go-to approach.

 Simulation can be highly beneficial if it allows enough degrees of freedom to study different scenarios at the system and algorithmic level.
-Recently, several frameworks have been proposed to support simulating FL workloads, such as Tensorflow Federated~\cite{tff}, LEAF~\cite{leaf}, PySyft~\cite{pysyft}, FedJAX~\cite{fedjax}, FLUTE~\cite{flute}, and PrivacyFL~\cite{PrivacyFL}.
+Recently, several frameworks have been proposed to support simulating FL workloads, such as FedML ~\cite{chaoyanghe2020fedml}, FedJAX~\cite{fedjax}, FLUTE~\cite{flute}, PrivacyFL~\cite{PrivacyFL}, OpenFL ~\cite{reina2021openfl} and EasyFL ~\cite{EasyFL}.
 A typical procedure to launch an FL simulation requires specifying how many clients operate in each round and the resources each client needs.
 However, few frameworks provide this interface.
 For example, FedScale~\cite{lai2021fedscale} proposes a resource manager that queues the over-committed simulation tasks of clients and adaptively schedules them at runtime.

-However, knowing how many resources are needed for each client in advance could be tedious, since it has to be repeated for different hyperparameter choices (e.g., very different batch sizes), or every time a new model is used.
-To make things worse, it becomes even harder when clients become truly heterogeneous with different models or different hyperparameters.
+However, knowing how many resources are needed for each client in advance could be tedious, since it has to be repeated for different hyperparameter choices (e.g., batch sizes), or every time a new model is used.
+To make things worse, it becomes even harder when clients become heterogeneous with different models or different hyperparameters.
 Furthermore, setting the resources for each client inappropriately could lead to severe consequences: if we unreasonably allocate too few resources to clients, out-of-memory errors will occur; on the other hand, over-allocating resources to a client can lead to under-utilisation of system resources, thus resulting in longer training time and limiting scalability.

 To accurately measure the resources needed for each client, one option is to use existing framework-specific profilers.
 Every deep learning framework has an API to monitor the statistics of the GPU devices, such as Pytorch Profiler~\cite{paszke2019pytorch}, TensorFlower Profiler~\cite{abadi2016tensorflow} and MXNet Profiler~\cite{chen2015mxnet}.
 While the profiling tools have become essential to identify computing bottlenecks or memory leaks, they often result in a severe slow down during training, because they extract a comprehensive list of metrics from the workload at hand.
 Therefore, they are only framed to be run for debugging purposes.